 Terrestrial vegetation maps at a suitable scale (e.g. 1:100,000 generally or 1:50,000 for appropriate detail locations) should be provided for the entire Project area.
-Mapping should be produced from aerial photos and ground truthing and should show and discuss:
+Mapping should be produce from aerial photos and ground truthing and should show and discuss:

-- Location and extent of vegetation types using the EPA's regional ecosystem type descriptions in accordance with The Conservation Status of Queensland's Bioregional Ecosystems.
+- Location and extent of vegetation types using the EPA's regional ecosystem descriptions in accordance with the Conservation Status of Queensland's Bioregional Ecosystems.
 (Sattler P.S. & Williams R.D.
-(Eds) 1999.) and the EPA's web site (www.epa.qld.gov.au/environment/science/wildlife/) listing the biodiversity status of regional ecosystems. - Location of species listed as Protected Plants under the Nature Conservation (Wildlife)Regulation 1994 and subsequent amendments. - Any plant communities of cultural, commercial or recreational significance should be identified. - Vegetation map unit descriptions should also discuss their relationship to regional ecosystems.
+(Eds) 1999) and the EPA's website (www.epa.qld.gov.au/environment/science/wildlife/) listing the biodiversity status of regional ecosystems. - Location of species listed as Protected Plants under the Nature Conservation (Wildlife) Regulation 1994 and subsequent amendments, and listed as threatened under the EPBC Act 1999. - Any plant communities of cultural, commercial or recreational significance should be identified. - Vegetation map unit descriptions should also discuss their relationship to regional ecosystems.
 Sensitive or important vegetation types should be highlighted and their value as habitat for fauna and conservation of specific rare floral and faunal assemblages or community types discussed.

 The description should contain a review of published information regarding the assessment of the significance of the vegetation to conservation, recreation, scientific, educational and historical interests.
-The assessment should also include the significance of native vegetation (including regrowth and restored areas in addition to remnant vegetation), from a local, regional, state and National perspective.
+The assessment should also include the significance of native vegetation (including regrowth and restored areas in addition to remnant vegetation), from a local, regional, State and National perspective.